about

 destructor, and assignment operator if using code implies a

-provided them.
-Destructors are always required and are
+them.
+Destructors are always required and are generated if

 The compiler does this by using its member's and base's

-parts of the class.
-These operations are applied member-wise,
+of the class.
+These operations are applied member-wise, e.g.,

-e.g., to each base class and member datum, in order of their
+to each base class and member datum, in order of their declaration.

-class members and bases have correct copy, destruction, and
+members and bases have correct copy, destruction, and assignment

 Function overloading:

-overloads of the void constructor, Point4D(), and the copy
+of the void constructor, Point4D(), and the copy and move

-C++ operators are functions that are called when statements
+are functions that are called when statements with operator symbols

 The std::ostream operator<<(std::ostream& out, T& t) converts

-can process.
-The overload for Point4D is needed by functions
+process.
+The overload for Point4D is needed by functions in the

 All the C++ class special methods are described in detail in STR, code for a user-defined string class.
 Methods may be defined inline, like xCoor and tCoor.
 Class data, like x and t, are declared private so they can only be mutated by methods of the class.
 Methods like xCoor that return references allow a class designer to selectively expose class data to user modification.
 Class methods may also be defined outside the bounds of the class declaration, as shown for Point4D(), timeToString(), et al. Moving all complex method definitions below the class declaration makes the class interface easier to understand.